Push API tutorial 2: Manage secured content

 permissions

-can see this item in their query results (you’ll define security identities in step 4).
-The userbjones@example.com
+can see this item in their query results.
+As userbjones@example.com

-is both allowed and denied in the permission model, which means that this user is ultimately denied (see Simplified permission model):Request body 3
+is both allowed and denied in the permission model, this user is effectively denied access to the item in their query results.Request body

 { "data": "Item 2 raw textual data", "permissions": [ { "allowAnonymous": false, "allowedPermissions": [ { "identity": "asmith@example.com", "identityType": "User" }, { "identity": "bjones@example.com", "identityType": "User" } ], "deniedPermissions": [ { "identity": "bjones@example.com", "identityType": "User" } ] } ] }